 As a delivery partner, ASPECT can assist with CJG applications under three streams of funding to which eligible employers can apply:

-- Priority Sector: Not-for-Profit Social Services (NAICS 62)
+- Priority Sector: Social Services (NAICS 62)

 - Unemployed Stream